 Any physician can be privy to receiving a generous signing bonus.
 This perk is not limited to physicians in certain specialties.

-Just finishing your residency and looking for your first full-time position?
+Just finishing your residency and engaged in your first full-time position job search?
 Don’t assume that just because you’re a young doctor, you won’t get a bonus.
 You might.

 Know Your Value